Maintenance

 Resin Bound Rubber Mulch requires very little maintenance but we do recommend that some maintenance is carried out which will enhance the durability and the appearance of the product.

-There will be some minor dislodgement of the rubber shred or fretting of the surface this is quite normal and will generally sit amongst the bonded material, this adds to the natural effect and the critical fall of the surface is still maintained.
+There will be some minor dislodgement of the rubber shred or fretting of the surface this is quite normal and will generally sit amongst the bonded material, this adds to the natural effect and the impact attenuating properties of the surface are still maintained.

 The surface will need to be kept clear from dirt, debris, weeds and other vegetation particularly grass cuttings.
 These can be removed using a powered leaf blower or by hand, however please ensure that this is not done too vigorously as this can dislodge the rubber shred and allow vegetation material to settle.

 At times it is possible that weeds may occasionally appear on the surface usually as a result of wind-blown seeds, no matter how much care is taken to maintain the surfacing.
-It is recommended that they are removed ensuring that the full root of the weed is extracted and not broken off, this can be done by hand.
+It is recommended that they are removed ensuring that the full root of the weed is extracted and not broken off; this can be done by hand.
 If weeds are deep-rooted it is advisable that they are killed off with an appropriate weed killer.
-Please note that care should be taken with the above so that it does not cause damage to the surface.

-If the above is carried out and adhered to this will ensure that the surface traction is maintained and drainage will not be affected.
+If the above recommendations are adhered to, this will ensure that the surface traction is maintained and drainage will not be affected.

 Any vegetation that overhangs the surfacing should be cut back to allow sunlight onto the surface, this will prevent sap or any other fungal growth from building up.